Remarkable Quilled Mandalas and Geometric Paper Art

 Ronald Regamey is a prolific Ontario, Canada paper artist who creates large-scale mandalas with paper strips that he cuts by hand.
 A Threat, shown above, measures 21 x 21 inches.
 His first solo exhibition is underway through August 3 at Lee Art Gallery in Orillia, Ontario.
 Here's a shot of another mandala by Ronald that shows the detail of central dimensional coils.

-Andrea Banks of Anomaly Arts experimented with photo editing for her cool circular mixed media piece that combines paper with metal.
+Andrea Banks of Anomaly Arts on Etsy experimented with photo editing for her cool circular mixed media piece that combines paper with metal.
 I admire the way she is always thinking outside the box.
 You'll find her on Facebook too, AnomalyArtsbyAndrea.

 Here's another neat design with metallic accents... this one is by book artist and quiller Melissa Schnaible in Ohio who has a knack for creating pristine work.
 You just know this one gleams in person and the use of patterned papers adds interest.